• Novated leasing FAQs

 Businesses need to be trading for a minimum period of 24 months and have a current Australian Business Number (ABN) to work with LeasePlan.
 There is also a credit application that needs to be approved before we are able to do business.

 You will need your employer to agree to work with LeasePlan before you can get a novated lease.
+Get in touch with the LeasePlan team to get started.

 The Treasury Laws Amendment (Electric Car Discount) Bill 2022 passed both Houses of Parliament on 28 November 2022.
 It provides FBT exemptions on eligible electric (EV) and plug-in-hybrid vehicles (PHEV), as one of the Federal Government’s measures to reduce Australia’s carbon emissions by accelerating the take-up of electric cars.
+Learn more about the FBT exemptions on Electric Vehicles here.

 • The exemption applies to zero or low emission vehicles valued below the luxury car tax threshold for fuel efficient cars (currently $84,916)